 This is my disclaimer to those of you who want to go a little too far.

 Too much is too much is too much it too much.

 If you’re feeling lightheaded or sick while you’re working out while intermittent fasting, then STOP WHAT YOU ARE DOING!

 I get it, I do.
 You want all the results in none of the time.
 But, if you feel sick or lightheaded when you start working out fasted, then you need to SLOW DOWN.
 This isn’t a sprint!
 Chill out!

 So, when is the best time to workout while intermittent fasting?

 Personally, I think anytime you can get in a workout is the best time to workout!
 Sure, there may be more benefit to working out in the morning or in a completely fasted state, but the reality is that “difference” probably won’t make THAT much of a difference anyway.
-Just getting any workout in has way more benefit than not working out at all.
+Just working out and raising that heart rate has way more benefit than not working out at all.